Lemon Law Attorney Serving Los Angeles, San Jose, Oakland, Napa, Scottsdale, Glendale, Tempe and Elsewhere in California and Arizona

 It is also important to determine if the used vehicle is covered by a factory warranty, a dealer warranty or any type of express warranty.
 In this situation, the used vehicle could be deemed a lemon just like a new vehicle.

-Your used vehicle could also be covered under California’s lemon law through an “implied warranty of merchantability.”
+Your used vehicle could also be covered under California’s and Arizona lemon law through an “implied warranty of merchantability.”
 This means there is a guarantee that the vehicle is equipped to give you reliable, safe transportation for the entirety of the dealer warranty.

 How Long It Takes to Resolve a Lemon Law Case